nating/nating.github.io/README.md

-# mkwii-kart-stats
+# nating.github.io

-Compare statistics of character/vehicle combinations for Mario Kart Wii.
+The source code for https://geoffnatin.com